Winfid/Dotfiles/README.md

 A Bash script that installs all dependencies for my dotfiles.
 It detects your Linux distro, resolves the correct package names for your package manager, installs everything in one batch, and handles post-install setup automatically.

 > **Recommended platform: Fedora.** This script is written and tested on Fedora.
 It has cross-distro support for Debian/Ubuntu, Arch Linux, openSUSE Tumbleweed, and Alpine Linux, but these are provided on a best-effort basis and are not tested.
-If you are on a supported non-Fedora distro, things will likely work, but you will need to edge cases yourself.
+If you are on a supported non-Fedora distro, things will likely work, but you will need to handle edge cases yourself.

 ---

 ## Requirements

-- Bash 4.0 or later (required for associative arrays)
+- Bash 4.0 or later
-- `sudo` access
+- `sudo` privaleges
-- Internet access (for non-package-manager installs: starship, rmpc, mpd-discord-rpc)
-- `curl` — used by the starship installer (almost always pre-installed)
+- `curl` — used by the starship installer
-- `cargo` — (required for rmpc and mpd-discord-rpc)
+- `cargo`

 ---